written on 31/01/2015

 ~$ cd goto

-~$ wget -O goto.zip "https://github.com/ankitvad/goto/archive/master.zip"
+~$ make install~$ wget -O goto.zip "https://github.com/ankitvad/goto/archive/master.zip"

 ~$ unzip goto.zip